 March, 27.
 The Zoological Society of London receives its royal charter.

 June, 10.
-The first inter-university Boat Race is held at Henley-on-Thames, won by the Oxford University Boat Club.
+The first Boat Race between the University of Oxford and the University of Cambridge is held at Henley-on-Thames, won by the Oxford University Boat Club.

 June, 19.
 Robert Peel’s Metropolitan Police Act establishes the Metropolitan Police Service.